macsiwase/nix-mainConfigs/README.md

 # Mac's NixOS Configurations
-My new Nix master config replacing the older version created on Sept 14,2022
+My new Nix master config replacing the older version created on Sept 14,2022.

+Setup with LUKS, home-manager standalone and flakes.

+To apply updates, run